boardgameio/boardgame.io/docs/documentation/api/Game.md

   // passed through the Game Creation API.
   setup: (ctx, setupData) => G,

+  // Optional function to validate the setupData before
+  // matches are created.
+If this returns a value,
+  // an error will be reported to the user and match
+  // creation is aborted.
+  validateSetupData: (setupData, numPlayers) => 'setupData is not valid!',

   moves: {
     // short-form move.
     A: (G, ctx) => {},